therevelator/irongate-qa-navigator-platform/docs/DEPLOY_FROM_GIT.md

 ✅ **Do:**
 - Store DATABASE_URL in Netlify env vars
-- Store JWT_SECRET in Netlify env vars
+- Store secrettoken in Netlify env vars
 - Keep `.env.local` in `.gitignore`

 ❌ **Don't:**